![]() |

 Resolvers are quite complicated and are defined to be capable of following referrals (they can work with systems that do not support recursive queries.
-However almost all resolvers (both Windows and *nix) are stub resolvers.
-A stub resolver is a minimal resolver which will only work with a DNS that does support recursive queries, specifically stub-resolvers cannot follow referrals.
-Some newer Windows systems (Windows 2K and XP) provide what is called a caching resolver.
-This resolver is a stub resolver but does maintain a cache of responses to minimize network access and increase performance.
+However, on desktop and mobile devices almost all resolvers (both Windows and *nix) are stub resolvers.
+A stub resolver is a minimal resolver which will only work with a DNS (an area resolver) that does support recursive queries, specifically stub-resolvers cannot follow referrals.
+Modern destop PC and mobile devices now provide what is called a caching resolver.
+This resolver is a stub resolver but it does maintain a cache of responses to minimize network access and increase performance.

 There are a number of ways your system can resolve a name and the actual order will vary based on your configuration: